Fly & Cruise Antarctica

 For maximum time in Antarctica with flights both ways, this trip really stands out.
 An extended fly & cruise voyage spending eight full days actually in Antarctica onboard a small, state-of-the-art expedition ship.
 Optional kayaking & polar…

 Travel with the pioneers of fly & cruise Antarctic voyages, flying in both directions and bypassing a 2-day sail on the Drake Passage.
 Regular departure dates (Dec - Feb) to choose from.
-Explore Antarctica aboard a trusty 68-passenger expedition ship…
+Explore Antarctica aboard a trusty 67 passenger expedition…

-A rare and popular voyage which flies one way and sails the other, maximising both expediency and experience.
-Spend 5-7 days exploring Antarctica on a small, newly-built expedition ship, with kayaking & snorkelling available.
-January - March…
+A rare and popular voyage which flies to Antarctica in just two hours, then sails back across the Drake Passage, maximising both expediency and experience.
+Spend 5 to 7 days exploring Antarctica on a small, purpose-built expedition ship, with kayaking…

 Due to the combination of the short flying season, limited flights and their huge popularity, these trips are in increasingly high demand and planning ahead is crucial.
 You should be booking your place 10-18 months in advance of your departure date, but the general rule of thumb is the earlier the better, particularly for the prime dates around Christmas and New Year.